Melissa K. Fierke

 B.S.
 Environmental Chemistry, B.S.
 Environmental Biology, Arkansas Tech University, Russellville, Arkansas.

-If you are interested in becoming a part of my lab at ESF, please send me a) a short statement about yourself and your interests (background, goals/ambitions, reason(s) for your interest in ESF and why you would want to do research in my lab, as well as any questions you might have), b) a copy of your Curriculum Vitae, and c) your GPA and GRE scores (include the analytical writing and subject tests if you've taken them).
+If you are interested in becoming a part of our lab at ESF, please send me A) a short statement about yourself and your interests (background, goals/ambitions, reason(s) for your interest in ESF and why you would want to do research in my lab, as well as any questions you might have), B) a copy of your Curriculum Vitae, and C) your GPA and GRE scores (include the raw scores and percentages).

 Graduate Research Topic